Published on: May 8th, 2024

 Tour the plantations to learn about their history and techniques, or explore the extensive grounds on your own.
 You can sit back and relax with a steaming cup of locally grown, roasted and brewed coffee, and breathe in the intoxicating scent of the harvest.

-8. Safari in the Legendary Serengeti
+8. Safari in the legendary Serengeti National Park

 If you want to step inside a postcard of the East African landscape, look no further than Serengeti National Park.
 Its endless expanses of savannah and grassy plains are home to the continent’s most sought-after species, from lions and cheetahs to giraffes and elephants.